Breast/Chestfeeding Course for Health Care Providers

 Why do I have to take this course?

-BCHP 400 is one of the requirements to become a lactation consultant.
-You will need 95 Lactation Education Hours (L-CERPS) in order to meet the lactation education (in addition to other courses as per their website).
-This course has been approved by LEAARC (the curriculum overseer for LC courses) for 120 lactation education hours.
-This course INCLUDES the 5 new hours of communication that are required to apply for the Board Exam.
+BCHP is just one of the requirements to become a lactation consultant.
+You will need 95 lactation education hours (L-CERPS) in order to meet the lactation education (in addition to other courses as per their website).
+This course has been approved by LEAARC.
+This course includes the 5 hours of communication that are required to apply for the board exam.

 Do your clinical hours/observational experiences hours qualify for IBCLC and I can sit the board exam?